numbermonkey/pihole-dashboard-inky/README.md

 ### UPDATE BELOW FOR INKY PHAT
 ### WaveShare e-Paper dependency
 Making the E-Ink display work is not fully covered here, as it depends mostly on the display you use.
-As said before, I have the WaveShare's 2.13 inch E-Ink display, that has a nice detailed Wiki here: https://www.waveshare.com/wiki/2.13inch_e-Paper_HAT.
+As said before, I have the Inky Phat 2.13 inch E-Ink display, that has a nice Getting Started guide here: https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-inky-phat.

 You can find there the list of required dependencies for Python and how to run and test the provided examples.
 Just for reference, this is the list of dependencies that should be installed on a Raspberry Pi Zero to configure the display I have: